Michael (2023 film): Music

-The music of the film is composed by Sam C. S.
+The soundtrack and score of the film were composed by Sam C. S.

 Release

-The film was released in theatres on February 3, 2023.
-The digital rights were sold to Aha, while the satellite rights of the Tamil and Telugu version were sold to Star Network.
+The film was released in theatres on 3 February 2023.
+The digital rights were sold to Aha, while the satellite rights of the Telugu version were sold to Zee Telugu and dubbed Tamil version were sold to Star Vijay.
 The film was premiered on Aha from 24 February 2023.

+The Hindi dubbed version was premiered on Sony Max on 28 May 2023.

 Reception

 Neeshita Nyayapati of The Times of India gave 3 out of 5 stars and wrote "Michael is a genre film that achieves what it sets out to do – tell a dark coming-of-age tale of a young man who knows what it means to be human for better or worse.
 Watch it if that’s your kind of cinema."
 Latha Srinivasan of India Today gave 2.5 out of 5 stars and wrote "Michael is a gangster flick that’s more style than story for the most part.
 Having said that, Sundeep Kishan, Vijay Sethupathi and Sam CS are the absolute highlights of this film."

 Thinkal Menon of OTTplay gave 2.5 out of 5 stars and wrote "Michael is a mish-mash of several home-made gangster films which have entertained in the past.
 The movie is a wasted opportunity and might appeal to hardcore action lovers who do not mind enjoying old wine in a new bottle."